 Professor Mary Kertzman

-When she is not busy at DePauw, Dr. Kertzman enjoys horseback riding, jewelry making, and gardening.
-She and her husband, Randy, live "out in the country", a mere 2 miles from campus, in a big, old farmhouse.
-They have three dogs, three cats, and three horses.
+When she is not busy at DePauw, Dr. Kertzman enjoys horseback riding, jewelry making, gardening and bee keeping.
+She and her husband, Randy, live "out in the country", a mere 2 miles from campus, in an old farmhouse.
+They share their lovely country place with dogs, horses and cats.